-Insert the end of the hose into the inflation valve using one of the adapters supplied (fig. 11).
+Insert the end of the hose into the inflation valve using one of the appropriate adapters.

 Make sure the adaptor makes an air-tight connection with the valve and inflate using foot pump.

 To inflate the tube, you can also use a small electric boat pump.